helenmurugan/Future-Fuels/README.md

     * This section shows two styled testimonials which give the user confidence in the brand.

 * ### Footer
-    * This section provides links to Future Fuels social media pages to allow the user to stay connected with and find out more information about the brand.
+    * This section provides links to Future Fuels social media pages to allow the user to stay connected and find out more information about the brand.
     * The links will open to a new tab to allow easy navigation for the user.
     * The footer is identical across all five pages.